eduardstan/eduardstan.github.io/_pages/about.md

 My expertise bridges the gap between logic and AI, enabling innovative data interpretation and machine learning solutions with practical applications.
 I have developed symbolic methods that ensure data is accurately represented.
 My approach combines theoretical rigor with practical insights. 🤖🔍

 I am thrilled to integrate my symbolic background with deep learning methodologies at the ANTHEM project.
-This collaboration is not just an opportunity to expand my skills in deep learning, but also a chance to contribute to groundbreaking advancements in healthcare.
+This collaboration is not just an opportunity to expand my skills in deep learning, but also a chance to contribute to advancements in healthcare.
 The excitement is palpable, and I can't wait to make a real impact. 🏥🚀

 I am always open to exploring collaborations in AI, data science, and formal methods.
 I am genuinely excited about the potential opportunities and advancements we could achieve together.
 I am eager to connect with you to share insights and discuss potential collaborations.
 Let's work together to push the boundaries of what AI can achieve! 🤝🌟